ueberdosis/tiptap/docs/src/docPages/api/nodes/ordered-list.md

 # OrderedList
 This extension enables you to use ordered lists in the editor.
-They are rendered as `<ol>` HTML tags,
+They are rendered as `<ol>` HTML tags.

 Type <code>1.&nbsp;</code> (or any other number followed by a dot) at the beginning of a new line and it will magically transform to a ordered list.